Foundations

 - Recovery checkpoints

-- Branching logic with guards
+- Branching logic with conditional guards

-- Transparency in decision paths
+- Transparent and auditable decision paths

 Key Concepts

-Finite State Machines (FSM)
+Finite State Machines (FSMs)

 idle